Military star ranking

-Military star ranking is military terminology, used in mainly English speaking countries, to describe general and flag officers.
+Military star ranking is military terminology, used in mainly English speaking countries, to describe general and flag officer/admirals.
 Within NATO's armed forces, the stars are equal to OF-6–10.

 Star ranking

 One-star

 A one-star rank is usually the lowest ranking general or flag officer.
 In many Commonwealth countries, the one-star army rank of Brigadier is considered the highest field officer rank.

 Two-star

 A two-star rank is usually the second lowest ranking general or flag officer.

 Three-star

 A three-star rank is usually the second or third highest general or flag officer.

 Four-star

 A four-star rank is usually the highest or second highest ranking general or flag officer.

 Five-star

 A five-star rank is usually the highest ranking general or flag officer.
 This rank is usually a field marshal, general of the army, admiral of the fleet or marshal of the air force.